 - Investments are made into funds or financial products of a related party (for example in financial products managed or arranged by Pathfinder, Alvarium or associated companies).
 For managing of this conflict, see below in relation to related party transactions. - Investments that are bought, sold or held by Pathfinder's non-KiwiSaver funds may also be bought, sold or held by a Fund in the Scheme.
 This conflict is managed by Pathfinder's Trade Allocation Policy. - Pathfinder and Alvarium (our sister company) staff may want to buy, sell or hold a security personally that is also held or considered by a Fund.
-This conflict is managed by Pathfinder's Insider Trading Policy. - Investments are made into companies where a Director is also a person associated with the shareholders of Pathfinder.
+This conflict is managed by Pathfinder's Insider Trading Policy. - Investments are made into companies where a director or shareholder of that company is also a person associated with Pathfinder (for example, through common directors or shareholders).
 For managing of this conflict see below in relation to related party transactions.